 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D5500 is 2 percent smaller.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the D5500 offers substantially better image quality than the D5000 (overall score 12 points higher).
 The advantage is based on 1.4 bits higher color depth, 1.5 EV in additional dynamic range, and 0.7 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.